Go Back Go Back

 Supply chain management strategy

-1 countries have a costed supply chain management strategy that includes UNFPA/WHO recommendations on rights-based contraceptive delivery
+1 country has a costed supply chain management strategy that includes UNFPA/WHO recommendations on rights-based contraceptive delivery

 Logistics management information system